 I started using Microsoft Azure in the very early days in 2008 when the whole idea with cloud computing was something very different than it is today.
 During recent years I’ve found myself working mostly with Azure-related architectures, deployments, and governance projects as the platform have matured to fit any type of customer need.

 One recurring challenge I find many organizations facing is the shift from capital expenditures (CAPEX) to operational expenditures (OPEX).
 Traditional IT has always relied on a 12-36-month investment cycle, and one the decision for investment has been made, it’s mostly a sunken cost.
-Afterwards the cost is something that is rarely revisited.
+Afterward, the cost is something that is rarely revisited.

-With Azure, and similarly with other cloud providers, the shift to operational costs brings a relief.
+With Azure, and similarly with other cloud providers, the shift to operational costs brings relief.
 Prices will typically go down over time and we can optimize costs more easily.
-Thus, setting up new services in Azure will not bind us to 3-year contract, but rather a 1 minute or 1-hour contract.
+Thus, setting up new services in Azure will not bind us to a 3-year contract, but rather a 1 minute or 1-hour contract.

 Taking control of cloud costs

 With constantly evolving pricing models, it’s now crucial for organizations to follow up on changes.
 This includes the occasional discounts, services moving out from preview and services that are no longer actively used but that are kept running.

 Infrastructure as Service-based capabilities such as Virtual Machines is the obvious services IT departments need to watch after.
 If we only need to run certain workloads during weekdays on business hours, we can shut down a VM and save massively in operating costs.
 Scaling a VM up or down depending on need is also advisable but as this causes a slight maintenance break, it is not typically something that is feasible for production environments.

 For Platform as Service-based capabilities we can use automatic scaling such as multiple instances of a given service, or a better performing instance when the usage of the service grows rapidly.